From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Related Studies

-\textbf{Semantic segmentation}.
-Currently, only a few works attempt to address segmentation TTA.
-HAMLET ~\citep{botet2023adapt} can handle unforeseen continuous domain changes, since it combines a specialized domain-shift detector and a hardware-aware backpropagation orchestrator to actively control the model's real-time adaptation for semantic segmentation.
-CoTTA ~\citep{wang2022continual} can tackle these issues in terms of two aspects.
-Firstly, it reduces error accumulation based on weight-averaged and augmentation-averaged predictions.
-Secondly, it avoids catastrophic forgetting by stochastically restoring a small part of the source model's weights.
-Segmentation tasks are also pervasive in medical images, since the scanner model and the protocol differ across different hospitals.
-This issue can be handled by introducing an adaptable per-image normalization module and denoising autoencoders to incentivize plausible segmentation predictions ~\citep{karani2021test}.
-Similar to ~\citep{zhao2023pitfalls} which systematically evaluates the strengths and limitations of existing TTA approaches under classification, the segmentation community of TTA also needs insightful guidelines to assist both the academic community and industry practitioners.
+\paragraph{Semantic segmentation} Pixel-level annotation is one of the key characteristics of semantic segmentation.
+HAMLET~\cite{colomer2023adapt} can handle unforeseen continuous domain changes since it combines a specialized domain-shift detector and a hardware-aware backpropagation orchestrator to actively control the model's real-time adaptation for semantic segmentation.
+CoTTA~\cite{wang2022continual} can reduce error accumulation based on weight-averaged and augmentation-averaged predictions.
+Segmentation tasks are also pervasive in medical images since the scanner model and the protocol differ across different hospitals.
+This issue can be handled by introducing an adaptable per-image normalization module and denoising autoencoders to incentivize plausible segmentation predictions~\cite{karani2021test}.